 Teaching is imperative to the mission of the University of West Florida and, thus, its effectiveness must be assessed.

-Student Assessment of Instruction (SA) now online
+Student Assessment of Instruction (SAI) now online

 Help build a better UWF.